Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Wearing the Watch

 Sadly we don't live in an ideal world where your GPS is either working, or not working.
-GPS errors vary by orders of magnitude and speeds being displayed does not mean the GPS / GNSS receiver is working either working or accurate.
+GPS errors vary by orders of magnitude and speeds being displayed does not mean the GPS / GNSS receiver is either working or accurate.

 How you wear your GPS receiver can significantly impact the accuracy and reliability of the data being recorded, but you can minimise the risk of errors by following these principles: